Saartje87/SandwichJS/docs/model.md

 var user = App.Model.factory('User').findOne(1);
 ~~~

 You want to fetch multiple models?
+SandwichJS will return an [collection](../collection.md) for you.
 ~~~js
 var users = App.Model.factory('User').find();
 ~~~

-When your model needs some customization you can define a model but make sure you define your model before using the factory pattern.
+When your model needs some customization you can define your model.
+Make sure when defining a model that this is done before calling Model.factory method.

 ~~~js
 Model.define('User', {